Raynaud’s Phenomenon Through a Korean Medicine Lens: Peripheral Cold as a Central Problem

 The second pattern is Qi stagnation with peripheral cold.
 These patients have adequate constitutional energy but it is congested — pooled centrally, unable to circulate freely to the periphery.
 They may actually feel heat in the chest or abdomen while their extremities are cold.
 Their pulse is wiry rather than thin.
 They often have emotional tension, chronic stress, or a history of suppressed emotional expression.
 The peripheral cold here is not a deficiency but a blockage.
 Treatment requires movement — dispersing what is congested, not adding what is already present but stuck.

-Treating the second pattern as if it were the first — tonifying a patient who is stagnant — worsens rather than improves the condition.
-This error is common when Raynaud’s is approached purely symptomatically without constitutional diagnosis.
+Treating the second pattern as if it were the first — tonifying a patient who is stagnant — tends to worsen rather than improve the condition.
+This error is common when Raynaud’s is approached purely symptomatically without pattern diagnosis.

-One of the more important things I tell patients with Raynaud’s is that their current constitutional pattern is not permanent.
+One of the more important things I tell patients with primary Raynaud’s is that the functional state driving their cold sensitivity is not permanent.
 This is often surprising to patients who have been cold-sensitive for decades and have quietly concluded that this is simply who they are.

-Korean constitutional medicine does not treat constitutional type as an immutable genetic destiny.
-It describes the current state of the body’s energy distribution — and that state responds to treatment.
-I have followed patients with severe primary Raynaud’s over three to five years of constitutional treatment who progressively required fewer interventions in cold environments, whose threshold for vasospasm shifted upward substantially, and who eventually described their relationship with cold as fundamentally changed.
+It is worth being precise here.
+In Korean constitutional medicine, a person’s underlying constitution is stable — it is not something treatment rewrites.
+What treatment changes is the functional state of the body’s energy distribution: the deficiency or stagnation pattern currently producing the symptoms.
+That state is responsive.
+I have followed patients with severe primary Raynaud’s over three to five years of treatment who progressively required fewer interventions in cold environments, whose threshold for vasospasm shifted upward substantially, and who eventually described their relationship with cold as fundamentally changed.

-The mechanism I observe is consistent: as the central Qi obstruction or deficiency is addressed, peripheral circulation naturally improves.
+The mechanism I observe is consistent: as the central Qi obstruction or deficiency is addressed, peripheral circulation tends to improve.
 The body is not learning a new trick.
 It is recovering a function it was always capable of but was failing to execute.

 The Autonomic Nervous System as the Bridge

 For clinicians oriented toward Western mechanisms, the bridge between Korean constitutional theory and Raynaud’s physiology runs through the autonomic nervous system.
-Chronic Qi stagnation — particularly the emotional suppression pattern I described above — produces a sustained sympathetic dominance that is not situation-appropriate.
-The sympathetic system, evolved for acute threat response, is being held in a semi-activated state by psychological and constitutional factors that do not resolve between episodes.
+Chronic Qi stagnation — particularly the emotional suppression pattern I described above — is associated with a sustained sympathetic dominance that is not situation-appropriate.
+The sympathetic system, evolved for acute threat response, is held in a semi-activated state by psychological and constitutional factors that do not resolve between episodes.

 This is why psychological stress is such a reliable trigger for Raynaud’s episodes in stagnation-pattern patients, and why they often find that emotional situations produce vasospasm even in warm environments.
 The temperature is not the primary trigger; it is merely the threshold at which the already-elevated sympathetic tone tips into frank vasospasm.

-Acupuncture works on this mechanism through well-documented autonomic pathways.
-Several specific point combinations have demonstrated measurable effects on sympathetic tone and digital blood flow in controlled studies.
-This is not the entirety of the mechanism from a Korean medicine perspective, but it is the part most accessible to Western measurement.
+Acupuncture is thought to act on this mechanism through autonomic pathways, and some controlled studies have reported measurable effects on sympathetic tone and digital blood flow — though the overall evidence base in Raynaud’s remains limited and is best regarded as promising rather than settled.
+From a Korean medicine perspective, this autonomic effect is only the part of the mechanism most accessible to Western measurement.

 Practical Clinical Guidance

 For patients, the most useful reframe I can offer is this: the problem is upstream of your fingers.
 Warming the fingers treats the symptom.
-Addressing why the warmth is not reaching the fingers treats the condition.
+Addressing why the warmth is not reaching the fingers treats the condition — and doing so works best alongside, not instead of, appropriate conventional care, particularly where a secondary cause is possible.

 This means that lifestyle interventions should target the central pattern rather than the peripheral symptom.
 For deficiency-pattern patients, adequate sleep, avoidance of excessive cold food and environments, and appropriate tonifying herbal support address the root.
 For stagnation-pattern patients, regular aerobic exercise that genuinely raises core temperature and drives peripheral circulation, stress regulation through sustained practice rather than occasional relaxation techniques, and addressing the emotional holding patterns that maintain sympathetic overdrive — these are the interventions with lasting effect.